queryluke/masseffect-5e/static/data/class_features/tech_armor.md

 activate your Tech Armor.

 When activated, tech armor creates a new kinetic barrier that has additional hit points.
 Add your Sentinel level to your spellcasting modifier, then multiply the sum by 3.
-The result is the amount of additional hit points provided by your tech armor.
+The result is the number of additional hit points provided by your tech armor.
 Whenever you take damage, the tech armor takes the damage instead.
 If this damage reduces tech armor to 0 hit points, remaining damage is done to your then shields (if any), then your hit points.